vadimartemovv/Docker_project/README.md

 To run the code we need to execute shell scripts as following:

-To run the docker container in the first place we need `docker-ce` and `nvidia-docker` in the host:
+To run the docker container in the first place we need `docker-ce` and  in the host.
+If you don't have it, run the following command:

 	bash install_docker.sh